Kyalo-oss/Data_science_Work/README.md

 Ensure you have installed the required libraries and set up the project environment as explained in the [Installation](#installation) section.
 You can follow the provided Jupyter Notebook files for a step-by-step walkthrough of the data analysis and modeling tasks.
 Modify, experiment, and adapt the code as needed for your specific analysis and exploration.

-Feel free to reach out for any questions or issues via GitHub Issues or Kyalosteve642@gmail.com.
+Feel free to reach out for any questions or issues via Kyalosteve642@gmail.com.